 To sum the triple threat strategy, you are ranking on the first page of Google search for:

 Google My Business

 By implementing this strategy, you’re going to ultimately drive more business growth and success long-term.

 That’s it for this Google ad for the small business tutorial.

 Read, more: What is Google Ads

-Google Ads Tutorial for Beginners
+Google Ads for Small Business (Video Guide)

 Take a deeper look into Google Ads as a viable option for a profitable marketing strategy for your small business.

 If you are a beginner, we have a video tutorial to get you started with Google Ads.
 This video covers all the points mentioned above in detail.
 If you find any difficulty or need any support with Google Ads, get in touch with us.
 Enjoy this Google Ads walkthrough!